La Guelaguetza at Shute Park - an Oaxacan Cultural Festival August 6th

-La Guelaguetza is a fun free event happening this Saturday from 12 PM to 8 PM and it is for the whole community that show cases the growing need and awareness of the indigenous community in Hillsboro.
+La Guelaguetza is a fun free event happening this Saturday, August 6, 2022 from noon to 8:00 pm and it is for the whole community that show cases the growing need and awareness of the indigenous community in Hillsboro.
 The dances are traditions from Oaxaca, Mexico and it represents the unity of the regions of Oaxaca.
-TierraAgua, the organization responsible for the event, hope that the community can come out and enjoy these rich traditions while learning how about these cultures.
+TierrAgua, the organization responsible for the event, hope that the community can come out and enjoy these rich traditions while learning how about these cultures.

 Representation of Oaxacan food will present by La Tuna from Woodburn who heard of the Guelaguetza and wanted to participate and share the traditional cuisine of Oaxaca.
 Food vendors from all over Mexico will also be sharing their traditional food as well as shaved ice and an assortment of fruit cocktails.

 What is Oaxacan Cuisine?

 Many are familiar with typical Mexican cuisine like tacos, burritos, and quesadillas.
 But Mexico is very rich in diversity as well as its food.
 But at the Guelaguetza people can expect to be surprised to see food they have never seen before.
 For example: